 Recipe #100: Gingered sesame fish.
 Serves 4 rather disappointingly by itself; I would match this with garlified greens!

 ► 4 fillets firm white-fleshed fish [I used Robinson sea perch, no skin; other options include snapper, orange roughy, dhufish, threadfin salmon]

 ► 12 slices of ginger (3 per fish fillet)

 ► 2 spring onions, finely sliced into matchstick-width strips

 ► 1 tbsp coconut oil [you don’t need to use any if you have just cooked the greens — use the same pan without washing it]

 ► sesame seeds [I use unhulled, as they have a nuttier taste and are higher in calcium]

-I now prefer to cook with organic, raw coconut oil, as it is not readily denatured by the heating process.
-I also love to use macadamia oil, as it has a very subtle nutty flavour.
+I now prefer to cook with organic, raw coconut oil, as it is not meant to be readily denatured by the heating process.
+I also love to use macadamia oil, as it has a subtle nutty flavour.

 Start by laying the ginger slices over a plate; place the fish fillets on top of the ginger, add the spring onions and drizzle with macadamia oil.
 If you like, you can complete this step, then leave the fish while you prepare the greens for cooking.